Heinrich Vedder: Stay in Gaub

 In May 1911, Vedder moved to the Gaub mission, where he started training Nama and Herero educators and preachers.
 The courses for both groups lasted three years and he himself planned the curriculum.
 He focused on teaching their mother tongue and the Gospel along with German, then the official language.
 To maintain the school's independence, students took classes in the morning and then worked the farm in the afternoon.
 In the spring of 1914, the first class of pupils graduated.
 Several San families lived there as well, allowing Vedder to learn their dialect of Khoekhoe and their customs.
 In the winter of 1914, at the recommendation of his fellow missionaries, Vedder took an oxcart journey through the Kaokoveld to appraise possibilities for future missions in the area.

-During the South West Africa Campaign (1915) of Worl War I, South African occupying forces closed the institution, but Vedder was allowed to continue ministering to the Damara and studying their way of life.
+During the South West Africa Campaign (1915) of World War I, South African occupying forces closed the institution, but Vedder was allowed to continue ministering to the Damara and studying their way of life.